connexcs/docs/docs/billing.md

 ### Disadvantages of ConnexCS Billing per minute

-1. More expensive with consistent traffic.
+1. Expensive with consistent traffic.
 2. Multiple servers are more expensive.

 ## Minimum Charges

-All accounts must spend a minimum of $20 per month to remain active.
+All accounts must spend a minimum of $20 per-month / per-server to remain active.
 This helps to prevent incurring losses from stagnant accounts.

 ## Capacity Planning